CodePapa360/Interactive-pricing-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- CSS Grid
 - JavaScript
 - Mobile-first workflow
 - NPM
 - [Webpack - a module bundler](https://webpack.js.org/)

 ## What I learned

+In this project, I practiced my front-end development skills by creating an interactive pricing component.
+I used HTML, CSS, and JavaScript to build the component, and I also learned how to use range input types and checkboxes to capture user input.

+One of the main challenges I faced was calculating the total cost based on the user's selected options.
+I used arrays to store the possible page views and their corresponding costs, and then used JavaScript to update the total cost and page views based on the user's input.

+Overall, this project helped me further develop my skills in HTML, CSS, and JavaScript, and gave me a better understanding of how to create interactive components for websites.

 ## Installation